Asymptotic Value of Monitoring Structures in Stochastic Games: Weighted Garbling and the Limit PPE Payoff Set

 In this subsection, we examine when the score increases strictly.
-This is important because the maximized score in each direction is only informative about how far the PPE payoff set can expand toward that direction \emph{in the limit}.
-Hence, our result does not provide a clear comparison of two monitoring structures with the same maximized score for $\delta$ less than $1$.
+Note that the maximized score in each direction is only informative about how far the PPE payoff set can expand toward that direction \emph{in the limit}.
+Hence, our result does not provide a clear comparison of two monitoring structures for $\delta$ less than $1$ when the maximized score is the same for both monitoring structures.
 For example, $k(\lambda, \Pi^\prime) \geq k(\lambda; \Pi )$ holds for \autoref{exmp:nnn2} for any $\lambda$, even if $\eta^\prime = \eta$.
-However, $\Pi^\prime$ is clearly less informative than $\Pi$ in this knife-edge case, so the PPE payoff set for $\Pi^\prime$ would never be a strict superset of the PPE payoff set for $\Pi$ for any discount factor $\delta < 1$.
-What \autoref{thm:mono} says is just that the PPE payoff set for $\Pi$ can be approximated by the PPE payoff set for $\Pi^\prime$ as $\delta \rightarrow 1$.
-On the other hand, when $\eta^\prime \in (0, \eta)$, it can be shown that $k(\lambda, \Pi^\prime)$ is strictly larger than $k(\lambda, \Pi)$ for $\lambda$ such as $(1,1)$, as noted in the footnote in the previous subsection.
+However, $\Pi^\prime$ is clearly less informative than $\Pi$ in this knife-edge case since $\Pi^\prime$ is just a convex combination of $\Pi$ and no information.
+Hence the PPE payoff set for $\Pi^\prime$ cannot be a strict superset of the PPE payoff set for $\Pi$ for any discount factor $\delta < 1$.
+What \autoref{thm:mono} says is just that the PPE payoff set for $\Pi^\prime$ must catch up with the PPE payoff set for $\Pi$ at least in the limit.
+On the other hand, when $\eta^\prime \in (0, \eta)$ for \autoref{exmp:nnn2}, it can be shown that $k(\lambda, \Pi^\prime)$ is strictly larger than $k(\lambda, \Pi)$ for many $\lambda \in \mathbb{R}^2_{++}$ such as $(1,1)$, as noted in the footnote in the previous subsection.
+So, the PPE payoff set for $\Pi^\prime$ overtakes the PPE payoff set for $\Pi$ in this example when $\delta$ is large but still less than $1$.

 For our strict improvement result, we need to introduce a strict version of weighted garbling as follows.

 \begin{defn}[Strict Weighted Garbling] A monitoring structure $\Pi=(Y, f)$ is a \emph{strict weighted garbling} of $\Pi' = (Y', f')$ if, for every $s \in S$, there exist nonnegative weights $\gamma^{t^\prime,y^\prime}_{s} \geq 0, \forall (t^\prime,y^\prime)$ and $\phi_{s}: S \times Y^\prime \rightarrow \Delta(S \times Y)$ where the support of $\phi_{s}(\cdot, \cdot |t^\prime,y^\prime)$ in $S \times Y$ is the same for all $(t^\prime,y^\prime) \in S \times Y'$ and, for each $a \in A$,